dvdmtw98/blog/Post Vault/articles/2021-03-26-overthewire-bandit-level-29-level-30.md

 - password: <no passwords in production!>
 ```

 Similar to last time looks like we do not find a password in the file.
 If we look closely at the message "No passwords in Production" we understand that we are given a clue as to where to look for the password.
-Git has the ability of creating branches.
-So if production is an branch there might be another branch for development purposes that has the password.
+Git can create branches.
+So if production is a branch there might be another branch for development purposes that has the password.

 We can view all the branches present in git using the `branch -a` option.

 ![View Repo Branches|380](images/bandit-29-30/view-repo-branches.png)

-We see that there is an branch called "dev" lets have a look at this branch and see if we can find the password.
+We see that there is a branch called "dev".
+Let us have a look at this branch and see if we can find the password.

 ![Checkout Dev Branch|540](images/bandit-29-30/checkout-branch.png)

 And there we go we have found the password for the next level !!!

-Logout of the current session and login as bandit30 to start the next level
+Logout of the current session and log in as bandit30 to start the next level

 ```
 > ssh bandit30@bandit.labs.overthewire.org -p 2220